gr-blog/gregros.dev/posts/web/04/every-way-to-make-a-synthetic-iframe.post.md

 # Empty – no src or srcdoc
 An iframe with neither an `src` nor `srcdoc` attributes starts out empty.
 Its content is manually constructed using DOM operations and JavaScript, via the iframe element’s `contentWindow` property.

-You can only do this once the iframe is attached to the page.
-Before that, its `contentWindow` property is empty.
+The iframe generates its `contentWindow` property when it's attached to the page.
+Before this happens, the property is empty.

 You can use pretty much any method you want, but if you use DOM objects, make sure to use the iframe’s `createElement` function. (-- ref iframes)